RiyaMJoshi/API_Platform/README.md

 ## Have Ideas, Feedback or an Issue?

-If you have suggestions or questions, please feel free to open an issue on this repository or comment on the course itself.
-We're watching both :).
+If you have suggestions or questions, please feel free to open an issue on this repository :).

 ## Thanks!